riya2820/About-me/README.md

 - Created a neural network using TensorFlow for text classification.
 - Deployed the chatbot to the company website, achieving up to 84% accuracy on test data.

-## Experience
-- **Jr Data Engineer** at Stanford University Information Technology
-  - Detailed description of your role, responsibilities, and achievements.

 ## Contact